Spanner Turned Spatula: 11 Converted Warehouse Spaces in Christchurch

 C4 Coffee

-113 Fitzgerald Avenue, Christchurch Central City, Christchurch
+113 Fitzgerald Ave, Christchurch Central City, Christchurch

-A long-standing name in Christchurch’s specialty coffee scene, C4’s Fitzgerald Street home is part café, part roastery, part retail space – basically, it’s a place where everything coffee-related happens under one roof.
+A long-standing name in Christchurch’s specialty coffee scene, C4’s Fitzgerald Street home is part café, part roastery, part retail space.
+Basically, it’s a place where everything coffee-related happens under one roof.
 A glass wall separates the café from the working roastery, offering a glimpse into the process while you enjoy your brew.
 With a rotating line-up of blends and single origins, there’s always something new to try, and the knowledgeable team are happy to guide you.
 Whether you're after beans, breakfast or a new way to brew at home, C4 has you covered.

 Sala Coffee

-1 Treffers Road, Wigram, Christchurch
+1 Treffers Rd, Wigram, Christchurch

 Ozone Coffee Walker Street

-4 Walker Street, Christchurch Central City, Christchurch
+4 Walker St, Christchurch Central City, Christchurch

 Ozone Coffee on Walker Street combines a minimalist, open-plan design with a welcoming, community-focused atmosphere.
-Known nationally (and internationally!) for their specialty coffee, this spacious café attracts everyone – from cyclists to remote workers – looking for a great brew.
+Known nationally (and internationally!) for their specialty coffee, this spacious café attracts everyone from cyclists to remote workers looking for a great brew.
 Large windows fill the space with natural light, while the menu offers everything from classic long blacks to batch brews, alongside bagels, house-made treats, and local favourites.

 Punky Brewster

-22B Tyne Street, Addington, Christchurch
+22B Tyne St, Addington, Christchurch

 Hidden behind a roller door in Addington, Punky Brewster proudly holds the title of Christchurch’s first craft beer fillery-and-bar.
 With 23 taps and a fridge full of chilled cans, there’s always something interesting to try from Aotearoa’s craft beer world.
 Whether you’re deep into IPAs or just discovering sours, the team is there to guide you.
 Plus, the PretzelBox food truck outside serves up burgers and perfect bar snacks to keep you going.